Well-being always comes first

 The learning aims of the course are to:

-- Familiarise students with historical and contemporary concerns in regards to indigenous issues in criminality specifically in Australia, New Zealand and the Americas, and exploring global examples
+- Familiarise students with historical and contemporary concerns in regards to indigenous issues in criminality specifically in Australia, New Zealand and Canada, and exploring global examples

 - Facilitate students’ understanding of the global context in which criminological research and policies regarding indigenous communities takes place